Plains Farm

 Plains Farm (known locally as Plainsy) is a suburb of Sunderland, Tyne and Wear, England, and is a council-built housing estate, erected in the 1940s.
-Neighbouring areas include Silksworth, The Barnes, Thorney Close, Springwell and Farringdon.
+Neighbouring areas include Silksworth, Barnes, Thorney Close, Springwell and Farringdon.
 The housing in the area is run predominantly by Home Group and Gentoo Sunderland.
 Many houses are rented via the two companies; others have been purchased by home owners.
 The majority of housing is either Terraced or Semi Detached.

 Community charter

 The Plains Farm area was selected with 12 other areas in the UK by the Secretary of State for Communities and Local Government, Hazel Blears, to pilot a Community Charter Scheme.